Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Introduction

 In this paper, to mitigate task interference in multi-task scientific literature understanding, we propose to consider two techniques: \textit{task-aware specialization} and \textit{instruction tuning}.
 Task-aware specialization, inspired by the Mixture-of-Experts (MoE) Transformer architecture \cite{fedus2022switch,du2022glam,zhou2022mixture,cheng2022task}, modifies the Transformer block in the LM to have multiple parallel sub-layers, each of which is dedicated for one task.
 When performing different tasks, the input will be routed to different sub-layers based on task types.
 In this way, the encoder contains both shared parameters and task-specific parameters, making it capable of producing task-aware outputs when tapping into shared knowledge.
 In contrast, instruction tuning adopts one encoder for all tasks, but it prepends task-specific instructions \cite{wei2022finetuned,sanh2022multitask,ouyang2022training,wang2022super,chung2022scaling,asai2022task} to the input text during training so that the encoder can learn to produce task-aware representations.
-Based on the two aforementioned ideas, we design two model variants -- \Ours-Expert and \Ours-Instruction.
-As far as we know, this is a pioneering study that explores the effect of MoE and instructions in the scientific domain.
-We also generalize the idea of mining hard negative samples in citation prediction \cite{cohan2020specter,ostendorff2022neighborhood} to other scientific literature understanding tasks for more effective multi-task contrastive learning.
+These two ideas are different from the techniques (\eg adapters \cite{houlsby2019parameter} and control codes \cite{keskar2019ctrl}) explored in previous studies \cite{singh2022scirepeval} for multi-task scientific text representation learning.
+Indeed, as far as we know, this is a pioneering study that explores the effect of the MoE Transformer architecture and instruction tuning in scientific NLP.